Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-4/lesson-4.md

 This `/build` folder is the one you’ll want to deploy in the coming lessons as it holds the minified, optimized code that our hosting provider will be able to serve to your visitors.

-## Continuous Deployment and Continuous I1. ntegration
+## Continuous Deployment and Continuous Integration

 Continuous deployment and integration is often shortened to CI/CD.
 Continuous deployment is a broad term that encapsulates the processes that happen when new code is committed to a codebase.